- geoscientist, engineering generalist, angel investor

 - award-winning STEM educator

-Besides the above, Michael is looking to work with public safety and transportation entities on their wireless infrastructure.
-As an independent voice of experience, Michael can help police, fire, EMS, transit and other public agencies as they maintain and transition from legacy analog radio and data systems to broadband digital networks, including FirstNet.
-Growing up on the farm nurturing sheep and cattle by hand, Michael also reaches out to agricultural operations from farmers to companies working with and for agricultural advancement as we struggle to feed more with less.
+As a governmental example, Dr. Hirsch works with public safety and transportation entities on their wireless infrastructure, whether in modeling upgrades, solving coverage problems or helping write RFPs and reviewing responses.
+As an independent voice of experience, Dr. Hirsch helps police, fire, EMS, transit and other public agencies as they maintain and transition from legacy analog radio and data systems to broadband digital networks, including FirstNet.
+Recalling life experiences growing up on the farm nurturing sheep and cattle by hand, Dr. Hirsch also reaches out to agricultural operations from farmers to companies working with and for agricultural advancement as we struggle to feed more with less.

 PhD in Electrical Engineering